SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 If a stored value in your code won't change, always declare it as a constant with the `let` keyword.
-Use variables only for storing values that need to be able to change.
+Use variables only for storing values that change.

 When you declare a constant or a variable, you can give it a value as part of that declaration,